-Magnetic resonance imaging myelography (MRI myelography) was made postoperatively on lumbar spine from Th9 to the distal end of the coccygeal bone in order to exclude a spinal or epidural hematoma.
-MRI finding was a discreet edema between the spinous processes and the muscle erector spine, from L2 to L4-L5, as a result of the applied anesthetic, so we excluded any serious event (Figures 1 and 2).
+MRI myelography on lumbar spine, from Th9 to the distal end of the coccygeal bone, in the first 60 minutes postoperatively.
+Besides the usual MR pulse sequences, T1 and T2 in sagital plane and T2 in axial plane, we proceeded with MR myelography using heavily T2-weighted fast spin-echo pulse sequences with fat presaturation for myelogram like images without use of a contrast medium.
+MRI finding was a discreet edema between the spinous processes and the muscle erector spine, from L2 to L4-L5, as a result of the applied anesthetic, so we excluded any serious event (Figure 1).